Thanks, everybody, for being here during the Rush Honeymoon Week.

 And I had a lot of company.

-People just just filled in the blanks differently.
+People just filled in the blanks differently.

 For this president to be seeming tough by using profanity struck me as Urkel channeling Jay-Z.

-At least I know, at least Jay-Z is.
+Madly, I know, at least Jay-Z is.

 I don't know.

-Teasing kidding.
+Teasing, kidding.

-And boy, you gotta laugh sometimes.
+Anyway, you got to laugh sometimes.

 I suppose I could have called that Gilligan channeling kid rock.